On Minimum Saturated Matrices: Forbidding Small Matrices

-It is easy to compute $\sat(n,T_2^1)$ by observing that the $n$-row matrix $M_Y$ whose columns encode $Y\subseteq2^{[n]}$ is $T_2^1$-free if and only if $Y$ is a chain, that is, of each two members of $Y$ one is a subset of the other.
+It is easy to compute $\sat(n,T_2^1)$ by observing that the $n$-row matrix $M_Y$ whose columns encode $Y\subseteq2^{[n]}$ is $T_2^1$-free if and only if $Y$ is a chain --- that is, for any two members of $Y$, one is a subset of the other.
 Thus $M_Y$ is $T_2^1$-saturated if and only if $Y$ is a maximal chain without repeated entries.
 As all maximal chains in $2^{[n]}$ have size $n+1$, we conclude that